MultitrackStudio Multitrack Recording Software

-Note: this driverset is available for Windows only.
+Note: this driver type is available for Windows only.

-ASIO drivers allow for low latencies and avoid track synchronization issues.
-In addition AsioSnd allows multichannel recording (Pro Plus edition only).
-If a sound device comes with an ASIO driver then it's usually best to use the AsioSnd driverset.
+ASIO drivers allow for low latencies.
+In addition they allow for multichannel recording (Pro edition only).
+If a sound device comes with an ASIO driver it's usually best to use it.

 In the Audio Device section you can select the audio device that will be used.